Matt Roloff Celebrates With Jacob And Izzy, Amy Gets Visit From Molly And Joel

 When Molly and Joel came to visit I shared with them all the offerings from Amy Roloff’s Little Kitchen.
 Had to get their input and I’m happy they enjoyed them.
 Last day to order Custom Valentine Cookie Gram Feb 7th.
 All other baked products til the end of the month.
 Check it out at the link in bio www.amyjroloff.com.
 Happy Valentines Day.
 Love ❤️????#happyvalentinesday❤️ #cookiegram❤️#givealittlelove #amyroloffslittlekitchen

 A few followers didn’t appreciate Amy selling her stuff through social media.
-One person said she’s disappointed of celebrities using Instagram “selling crap” to their followers.
+One person said she’s disappointed of celebrities using Instagram to sell “cr*p” to their followers.
 She then indicated she’s unfollowing Amy.
+Another even boasted she has her own recipes after saying she was unfollowing Amy because of her tendency to “sell [her] baked goods with pics of [her] kids.”
 Of course, other followers came to Amy’s defense.

-Another even boasted she has her own recipes after saying she was unfollowing Amy because of her tendency to “sell [her] baked goods with pics of [her] kids.”

 One woman said people peddle products on social media including Instagram simply because they are “One of the top places for marketing and selling things.”
 Other followers told the critical fan to just go ahead and unfollow Amy.